lppedd/di-wise-neo/README.md

 `Inherited` will be resolved as `Transient` for a top-level dependent.

-`Resolution` is similar to `Transient`, but the same instance will be reused during a single resolution tree.
+`Resolution` is similar to `Transient`, but the instance will be reused in a single resolution graph.

 ### Automatic circular dependency resolution with @Inject() or inject.by()